 All majors are welcome, and students must have a minimum GPA of 3.2.
 Financial aid and scholarships apply to this program.
 Current sophomores and juniors may apply.

 St. Scholastica students can spend fall or spring semester studying in the heart of London at Regent's College.
-Situated on the edge of Regent's Park, students are treated to a first-class educational experience while enjoying the beautiful campus.
+Situated on the edge of Regent's Park, students are treated to a first class educational experience while enjoying the beautiful campus.
 Regent's College has a diverse curriculum, and all majors are welcome.
-Through our affiliation with Regent's, CSS students are able to use forms of financial aid they normally receive.
+Through our affiliation with Regent's, CSS students are able to utilize forms of financial aid they normally receive.